Elizabeth Ferrars

 Elizabeth Ferrars (6 September 1907 – 30 March 1995), born Morna Doris MacTaggart, was a British crime writer.
+During more than 50 years of writing, she wrote more than 70 novels.

 Life and work

+Morna MacTaggart was born the fifth child of Peter Clouston and Marie MacTaggart (née Ferrars) in Rangoon (currently Yangon), during British rule in Burma.
+Her father worked for Bullock Brothers, a Scottish timber and rice-trading company.
+Her maternal grandparents where the Irish-German couple Max Henry and Bertha Ferrars, who had taken residence in Freiburg, southern Germany, after having lived and worked in Burma for many years until 1896.
+At an early age, the MacTaggarts sent each of their children for schooling to live with their grandparents in Freiburg.
+There, Morna grew up speaking both English and German during her early years of schooling.

-She was born in Rangoon (currently Yangon), Burma into a Scottish timber and rice-trading family.
-Her early years were in the hands of a German nanny, and the initial intention was that she should be sent to Berlin to complete her education.
-The deteriorating political climate between Britain and Germany led to her moving to Britain instead at the age of six.
-She attended Bedales School from 1918 to 1924.
-She claimed in later years that she never would have been able to write crime novels if she had not learned German as a child from her nanny, the rigorous sentence structure and complex rules of grammar being an indispensable preparation for the architecture of a crime thriller.
-Unable to study English Literature, because she was never taught Latin or Greek, she took a diploma in journalism at London University (1925–1928), and wrote two novels under her own name in the early 1930s.
-It was at this time that she met and married her first husband.
+The deteriorating political climate between Britain and Germany before World War I led to her family sending her to England.
+There, she attended the non-denominational Bedales School from 1918 to 1924.
+She claimed in later years that she never would have been able to write crime novels if she had not learned German as a child, the rigorous sentence structure and complex rules of grammar being an indispensable preparation for the architecture of a crime thriller.
+Unable to study English Literature, because she was never taught Latin or Greek, she took a diploma in journalism at London University (1925–1928), and wrote two first novels under her own name in the early 1930s.
+It was at this time that she met and married her first husband, Alan G. Staniland, who had a keen interest in contemporary literature, owned a first edition of T. S. Eliot's The Waste Land, and was a talented amateur water colorist.